 The first thing that Sam did was to commit to taking immediate action.
 The entire organization pulled together to immediately correct the major non-conformances within the 5-day deadline and prevent the loss of their accreditation.

-Bolstered by the Omni-Assistant software solutions and benefits, Sam convinced his team to begin the quality management digital journey with him for a successful implementation.
+Bolstered by the Omni-Assistant software solutions and benefits, Sam convinced his team to begin the quality management digital journey with him.

 Today, Sam is always up-to-date and in-the-know reassured that they are proactively evaluating risk and implementing necessary precautions to reduce the potential for harm.
 Not only are they exceeding standards, but also solving problems proactively, enjoying their digital journey and implementing processes for analyzing workflow and continuously improving upon them.